 Below is a list of the general items you need to be aware of when selecting a location for your business.
 If you have further concerns, please do not hesitate to contact the Planning and Development Services Department at 512-218-5428.

-By state law, all businesses must file a DBA (Doing Business As) with the County Clerk.
-Depending on the nature of the business, State and/or County licenses may be necessary (see Resources).
+The City does not require a general business license, however by state law, all businesses must file a DBA (Doing Business As) with the County Clerk.
+Depending on the nature of the business, other State and/or County licenses may be necessary (see Resources).

-The City requires a permit for alcohol sales from the City Clerk, and building contractors must register with Building Inspection.
+The City requires a permit for alcohol sales which is obtained from the City Clerk and requires a fee, and building contractors must register with Building Inspection.
 There is no fee for contractor registration.
-Otherwise the City does not require a general business license.

 Choosing a location